Diversity & Inclusion

 College of Osteopathic Medicine (COM)

-In order to aspire to and attain the vision of Touro University California (TUC) for “inspirational teaching and scholarship, transformative leadership and exemplary service” we must embrace and dedicate ourselves to the acceptance and appreciation of diversity.
+In order to aspire to and attain the vision of Touro University California (TUC) for “inspirational teaching and scholarship, transformative leadership, and exemplary service” we must embrace and dedicate ourselves to the acceptance and appreciation of diversity.

 Likewise, we believe that the only way we can achieve the Touro College of Osteopathic Medicine’s vision “to prepare outstanding osteopathic physicians for the future needs of their patients and communities” is to create a culture and environment that is fully inclusive representing a diverse group of students, staff, faculty and leaders.

-- First, in developing our programs we actively seek those from all walks of life who are the best and brightest while embracing our values of social justice, intellectual pursuit and service to humanity.
+- First, in developing our programs we actively seek those from all walks of life who are the best and brightest while embracing our values of social justice, intellectual pursuit, and service to humanity.

-- Second, our educational focus is to prepare students for the practice of medicine not only for today for decades to come.
-To accomplish this requires an understanding of the importance of diversity that extends beyond race, gender, ethnicity, age, religion, sexual orientation, socio-economic status but also encompasses other qualities that embody all that we as a global society represent.
+- Second, our educational focus is to prepare students for the practice of medicine not only for today but for decades to come.
+To accomplish this requires an understanding of the importance of diversity that extends beyond race, gender, ethnicity, age, religion, sexual orientation, and socio-economic status but also encompasses other qualities that embody all that we as a global society represent.

-- Specifically, we have developed robust programs in primary and preventative care, global health, public health and inter-professionalism all based on a hands-on osteopathic approach that emphasizes empathy, mindfulness and the need to effectively communicate with all individuals.
+- Specifically, we have developed robust programs in primary and preventative care, global health, public health, and inter-professionalism all based on a hands-on osteopathic approach that emphasizes empathy, mindfulness, and the need to effectively communicate with all individuals.
 Utilizing this approach we hope to close the loop from recruitment to practice, such that we will attract a diverse group of professionals who want to learn how to DO what we DO to benefit and aid our diverse constituency.
 This is what we call the D.O. difference in diversity.

 Our education programs prepare educators to meet the needs of all students and train them for the future of education.
 Our Mission is to promote social justice by serving the community and larger society; as well as to prepare and continuously support professional educators to meet the needs of a constantly changing and diverse student population.